Kadantte/Crunchyroll-Downloader-/readme.md

 VP8 - Good quality, small filesize, but slowest. *Setting the codec to VP8 will also force the output format to be WEBM*.
 (Approx. size - 130MB) \
 VP9 - Better quality and faster than VP8.
 (Approx. size - 190MB)

-### CDM

-To download videos from Crunchyroll you have to download a CDM and place the files `device_private_key` and `device_client_id_blob` into the ffmpeg folder.
-You can find the folder in the location where the app is installed.
-I won't distribute these files but you can find guides on how to get them online.
-You also have to login to your account in order for it to work.

 ### Installation

 Download the latest installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.